jactan77/simple-calculator/README.md

 - Added history calculation display to track and view past calculations.
 - Integrated local storage to persist calculation history across sessions.
 - **API Integration:** Added a Node.js and Express-based API for user authentication, enabling personal calculator sessions.
 Users can log in and have their calculation history saved to their accounts on the server.
+- **Cloud Database (MongoDB) Integration:** Implemented MongoDB as a cloud-based storage solution, providing secure, scalable, and persistent storage for user data and calculation history.
+This allows users to access their data across different devices and sessions.
 - **Security:** Removed the use of the `eval()` method for improved security.
 - Rewrote the code in TypeScript for better code quality and maintainability.